AspnetGroupOne/Frontend/README.md

 # Components:

-Random components here for the purpose of documentation.
+Random components here for the purpose of showing which type of information needs to be added to use them.

 ### EventCard: